SignalK/signalk.github.io/_developers/apis_and_conventions.md

 }
 ```

 In this example the server provides two versions of Signal K, 1.1.1 and 3.0.
-WebSocket for version 1.1.1 is available at an alternate port.
-The document provides the version specific prefix, not the exact path of the endpoint.
+The WebSocket endpoing for version 1.1.1 is
+available on an alternate port.

+Signal K clients specify which version of the API they wish to use by placing the version in the URL after the
+prefix as `/signalk/vX` where `vX` is the major version of the Signal K specification of the endpoint matching an option
+available from the `endpoints` object above.

 #### REST/HTTP API: /signalk/v1/api